 The Partnership recognized intangible assets related to customer relationships.
 The acquired intangible assets will be amortized on a straight-line basis over the estimated customer contract life of approximately 15 years.
 Goodwill recognized from the acquisition primarily relates to greater operating leverage in the Anadarko Basin and is allocated to the gathering and processing reportable segment.
 Included within the acquisition was 60% of a 26-mile pipeline system joint venture with a third party which owns and operates a refinery connected to the EOCS system.
-This joint venture's financials have been consolidated within the Partnership's financial statements resulting in \$28 million in non-controlling interest.
-The Partnership incurred approximately \$6 million of acquisition costs associated with this transaction, which were included in General and administrative expense in the Consolidated Statements of Income.
-The Partnership determined not to include pro forma consolidated financial statements for the periods presented as the impact would not be material.
+This joint venture's financials have been consolidated within the accompanying Consolidated Financial Statements.
+The Partnership incurred approximately \$6 million of acquisition costs associated with this transaction during the year ended December 31, 2018, which were included in General and administrative expense in the Consolidated Statements of Income.
+The Partnership determined not to include pro forma Consolidated Financial Statements for the year ended December 31, 2018, as the impact would not be material.